kontainapp/km-releases/GettingStarted.md

 ### AWS

 For AWS, Kontain can run on `*.metal` instances.
 For virtual instances, Kontain provides `kkm` kernel module and pre-build AMI with Ubuntu20.
 Unfortunately AWS does not support nested virtualization  on non-metal instances, so a kernel modules is required.
+AMI info and example of AWS commands are documented earlier in this paper.

+### Google Cloud Platform

+For GCP, nested virtualization support and configuraration are described here: https://docs.google.com/document/d/1UckXwTfVgcJ5g4hvz20yJf51bDkTJs4YIwuRzFjxrXQ/edit#heading=h.z80ov6pz80hk.

+Also, default Linux distro GCP creates is an older Debian with 4.9 Kernel.
+Kontain requires version 5.x.
+Please choose either Ubuntu 18 or Ububtu 20, or Debian 10 when creating a VM

-### Other clouds (vSphere, GCP, ...)
+### Other clouds

-Kontain will work on other clouds (e.g. vSphere or GCP) in a Linux VM with nested virtualization enabled
+Kontain works on other clouds  in a Linux VM with (1) nested virtualization enabled (2) Linux kernel 5.x

 ## FAQ